JosephEoff/josepheoff.github.io/_posts/2020-02-16-howtosolder-9throughhole-remove.md

 |![Slanted pin](/assets/2020-02-16-howtosolder-9throughhole-remove/slanted.png)|Slanted|
 |![Real pin](/assets/2020-02-16-howtosolder-9throughhole-remove/real.png)|Slanted and bent|

 When a pin is offcenter or slanted, it will trap solder in a place where you can't suck it out with your pump.
 You'll **never** get the part out when that happens.
-If you try to force it, you'll end up pulling the plating out of the hole and taking solder pad around the hole with it.
+If you try to force it, you'll end up pulling the plating out of the hole and taking the solder pad around the hole with it.

 If you had an ideally soldered pin, then you could heat the joint, remove the solder, and pull the pin out.